capjan/CoreLib/Core/Doc/Environment.md

-﻿# Generic
+﻿# Environment

-This namespace contains classes that simplify the implementation of generic classes.
+This namespace contains classes that provides information about the environment.

-* [TypeChecker](./Generic/TypeChecker.md) - makes it easy to restrict a generic type to a given list of supported types.
+* [AppInfo](./Environment/AppInfo.md) - Provides common information about the app environment.